dnlbowers/battleships/README.md

 # Ocean battalion
 This game is a take on the original board game battle ship.
 Based inside of a mock terminal deployed via Heroku.

 The scene begins you are in deep waters.
-Mid sea battle the command comes in that the war is over, trouble is you still have some ammunition left and there are round left in the chamber... it would be irresponsible to leave live rounds in the chamber.
-To be a good captain and save your own men from accidental onboard detonation you agree to switch of the radar and fire "randomly" into the sea.
-Trouble is the other side had the same idea.....
+Mid sea battle the command comes in over the telegraph that the war is over, trouble is you still have some ammunition left and there are rounds left in the chamber... it would be irresponsible to leave live rounds in the chamber.
+To be a good captain and save your own men from accidental onboard detonation you agree to fire "randomly" into the sea.
+Trouble is the other sides fleet captain had the same idea.....

 With both sides racing to release all their rounds (and some extra that "slipped" into the torpedo chamber when the last one was fired :wink:) the obvious winner is the last man standing.
 The war may be over but this battle has just begun!